CyberSource/cybersource-plugins-rest-salesforceb2ccommerce/documentation/markdown/Configure-payment-method.md

  Field | Description
  ------------ | -------------
- Enable Payer Authentication | Enable or Disable Payer Authentication service Cruise Org Unit Id | GUID to identify the merchant organization within Payer Authentication systems Cruise API Key | A shared secret value between the merchant and Payer Authentication systems.
-This value should never be exposed to the public
+ Enable Payer Authentication | Enable or Disable Payer Authentication service
- Cruise API Identifier | GUID used to identify the specific API Key Cruise End Point | Environment details of Cruise API

  #### <ins> Enforce Strong Consumer Authentication
 When Payer Authentication is enabled, if a transaction gets declined with the reason as Strong Customer Authentication required, then another request will be sent from cartridge automatically for the same order and the customer will be 3DS challenged.

-In case merchants would like the cardholder to be 3DS Challenged when saving a card IsSCAEnabled setting can be updated to enable it for credit cards.
+In case merchants would like the cardholder to be 3DS Challenged when saving a card, IsSCAEnabled setting can be updated to enable it for credit cards.

 Note: The scaEnabled setting is applicable only if Payer Authentication is enabled.